jaekimandy/spring-boot-junit5-example/README.md

 o Deploying the application to a Kubernetes cluster
 • Provide the pipeline configuration code and a brief explanation of each stage.

+# Backgrounnd

+'spring-boot-junit5-example' project is a Spring Java application with test code.
+Github actions was added onto this project to run
+1. Build the code
+2. Run Test routines
+3. Containerize the code into Docker
+4. Push Docker image to Dockerhub.com
+5. Deploy application to K8s using Kind

 # Instructions
 1. Go to Github Actions to run the Devops run
 ![GithubActions](https://github.com/jaekimandy/spring-boot-junit5-example/assets/99704906/1d110abf-5fb2-4f2f-8d1a-84be38148f7c)